ShumwayGordon/Air_Photo_Segmentation/README.md

 </table>
 </div>

-The characteristics used as a feature description:
+The characteristics used as a descriptive feature:

 <div align="center">
   <table>